Say Goodbye to Walk-In Appointments As Nail Salons Reopen Amid COVID-19

 Walk-In Appointments Will No Longer Be Permitted

-Salons should also operate on a no-cash basis, instead taking card payments on a system that can be easily cleaned when touched.
+Most salons will also operate on a no-cash basis, instead taking card payments on a system that can be easily cleaned when touched.
 Arrive to the appointment on time and alone (without children) and only enter the premises when the previous client has left.
 In addition to this, cancellation policies may be reconsidered for those sick or unable to attend last minute.

 We May Have to Wait Longer For Mobile and Home Salon Appointments

 When visiting a nail salon or having a technician perform a treatment at home, you must confirm with the salon that you've been symptom-free for seven days, and that those you live with have also been symptom-free.
-These guidelines will be put in place to ensure the safety of both staff and clients, and being mindful and respectful of the salon's individual policies makes sure the industry can return to its new normal as quickly as possible.
+These guidelines are put in place to ensure the safety of both staff and clients, and being mindful and respectful of the salon's individual policies makes sure the industry can return to its new normal as quickly as possible.